-In Cancun will find plenty of good hotels, restaurants and activities to keep you busy in the city and right nearby.
-Curious to discover some of the best things to do in Cancun?
+In Cancun, you will find plenty of good hotels, restaurants, and activities to keep you busy in the city and right nearby.
+Curious to discover some of the best things to do in Cancun, Mexico?
 Continue reading!

 Wander around Downtown Cancun